Superhuman Mail MCP Server

 • create_or_update_draft: Create or edit an email draft, using your voice and tone.

-• send_email: Send an email (From, To, Cc, Bcc, Subject, HTML body).
+• send_draft: Send an email (From, To, Cc, Bcc, Subject, HTML body).
+Supports Smart Send, Scheduled Send, and Undo Send.

 • Before using this tool, we strongly advise enabling the option to request confirmation each time in your AI assistant, as it can send emails instantly without any delay.

-💡 Tip: For best results, reference MCP tools explicitly in your prompt when working with your AI assistant.
+• For best results, reference MCP tools explicitly in your prompt when working with your AI assistant.

 What is the Superhuman Mail MCP Server?